hongquanvn1998/pancakswap-prediction-bot/README.md

 **Please be aware of clones**

  👷**USE IT AT YOUR OWN RISK.**
  If you are going to bet, please do it with money that you are willing to lose.
 And please try to bet with a low amount to gradually generate profit.
 Please note that there's 1% fee.
-If you want to remove this, contact me (`tder8869@gmail.com`).
+If you want to remove this, contact me (`quanhh@hola.tech`).